lets-go-app-pub/Lets_Go_Generate_Accounts/README.md

 ---

 ## Notes & good practices
-- **Test data only:** images are stock/sample photos shipped with the app.
+- **Test data only:** images are stock/sample photos used for testing purposes.
 No real user data.
 - **Wait-for-ready / retries:** consider enabling gRPC’s wait-for-ready or backoff if you extend this tool.
 - **Production apps shouldn’t ship seeds:** this project is for **internal testing** and portfolio purposes.